HashiCraft/securing-kubernetes/docs/execute_hack.md

 /usr/src/app
 ```

-And as which user we have opened a session.
+and as which user we have opened a session.

 ```shell
 meterpreter > getuid